jsreport/docs/docs/get-started.md

 ##Defining sample data

-Before you actually create pdf invoice layout you should prepare some sample data you will later use to preview invoice.
+Before you actually create a pdf invoice layout you should prepare some sample data you will later use to preview it.
 You can create sample data in jsreport studio using `ACTIONS/Create Data` menu.
-The sample data needs to be defined in `json` format and for our super simple invoice it can contain following:
+The sample data needs to be defined in `json` format and for our super simple invoice it can contain the following:
 ```js
 {
 	"to": "Pavel Sladek",